 Low minerals and low vitamin D

 I’ve been teaching about the mineral progression loss that impacts vitamin D for some time now.
-There's a mineral loss progression that occurs that will have the body purposefully lowering vitamin D. I'll go into this in my free mineral masterclass I'm hosting on July 7th, (click here to reserve your seat).
-In short, if you don't pay attention to your mineral status, you may be trying to increase your vitamin D levels when your body is purposefully trying to decrease them – to protect you.
+There's a mineral loss progression that occurs that will have the body purposefully lowering vitamin D. In short, if you don't pay attention to your mineral status, you may be trying to increase your vitamin D levels when your body is purposefully trying to decrease them – to protect you.

 Taking vitamin D can put your thyroid at risk because vitamin D increases the absorption of calcium in the body.
 This can lead to the calcification of soft tissue, which contributes to cellular hypothyroidism.
 Soft tissue calcification also leads to atherosclerosis.